- Where you can study

 Planning information

-Not all courses will be offered at all campuses or in any one given year.
+Not all courses will be offered at all campuses or in any 1 given year.

 100-level prerequisites

 When you are granted entry to the qualification, you are not required to pass any 100-level prerequisite course/s for the specialisation.
-You may need to apply for 200-level courses using the Special Request function in Course Enrolment in your student portal if your previous study was not completed at Massey.
+You may need to apply for 200-level courses via a Special Request if your previous study was not completed at Massey.
 If you plan to take any electives in subjects such as Languages, Economics, Mathematics or Statistics, you will need to meet the 100-level prerequisite requirements.

 Official regulations